-Let’s face it – we aren’t exactly the greatest at keeping our teeth a top priority.
-And then something happens and we’re off to the dentist to find out what procedure is going to fix our dental mistakes.
+We may not always the most on top of things when it comes to our dental health.
+But when something begins to cause us pain, we make an appointment to find out what’s wrong.
 The goal of most dental procedures is to save teeth because procedures like filling cavities are meant to remove decay without damaging the tooth.
 Root canals are used to remove infected nerves within a tooth while sparing the tooth.
 Dental crowns strengthen the tooth even after significant parts of the tooth have been removed.
 Unfortunately, when a tooth can’t be saved, your dentist will recommend a procedure known as a tooth extraction.

 The most common reason for an extraction is a broken tooth, or if the tooth is severely damaged by tooth decay.
 In some cases, severe periodontal disease may cause the supporting tissue to be unable to sustain the tooth, so an extraction is necessary.
 Extra teeth, like wisdom teeth, are also candidates in order to prevent crowding.

 When extraction is necessary, there are two typical methods: simple extraction and surgical extraction.
 Simple extraction is typically used on teeth that are visible and properly aligned – dental forceps are used to grasp and rock the tooth back and forth until it can be pulled from its socket.
 Surgical extraction is often required for teeth that are not visible or properly aligned.
 In surgical extraction, a dentist or oral surgeon will make an incision to reach the tooth, then break the tooth into pieces in order to remove it.

 If you have questions or concerns regarding dental extraction, contact Dr. Anthony Yamada, DDS at 310-546-2595 to schedule a consultation today, or visit www.anthonyyamadadds.com for additional information.

 Proudly serving Manhattan Beach and all surrounding areas.